rvaiya/keyd/README.md

 *Note*: It is possible to render your machine unusable with a bad config file.
-Before proceeding ensure you have some way of killing keyd if things go wrong (e.g ssh).
-It is recommended that you avoid experimenting in default.cfg (see the man page for keyboard specific configuraiton) so you can plug in another keyboard which is unaffected by the changes.
+Before proceeding ensure you have some way of killing keyd if things go wrong (e.g. ssh).
+It is recommended that you avoid experimenting in default.cfg (see the man page for keyboard specific configuration) so you can plug in another keyboard which is unaffected by the changes.

 # Sample Config